yumium/tech_notes/ClickHouse.md

 Queries that have results in many partitions will increase partition reads, and hence degrade performance.

-More partitions mean slower ingestion time (as need to map where data goes) but potentially faster deletion time if whole partition can be dropped
+More partitions mean slower ingestion time (as need to map where data goes) but potentially faster deletion time if whole partition can be dropped.

+Rule of thumb is use partitions if a majority of queries use a small # of partitions, and keep cardinality of partition key low.